When I first began wrapping my mind around moving from being a homeroom teacher to an interventionist, I had to first figure out the referral process.

 I basically asked all the same questions as on the paper form.

-If you aren’t familiar with Google Forms, I encourage you to watch a tutorial or play around with it.
 There are countless uses for Google Forms.
 I used them this year for referrals, for creating a yard duty schedule, to check in with teachers about what was working and wasn’t working about Surf Lessons… the possibilities are endless.
 Here is a WikiHow on Google Forms.